kevin861222/general-purpose-4x4-TPU/README.md

 # AAML2023 4x4 TPU

 ### Brief introduction
-This is a 4x4 TPU IP using Weight Stationary (WS) technology.To accelerates matrix operations over a wide range of lengths and widths.
+This is a 4x4 TPU IP using systolic array with Weight Stationary (WS) technology.To accelerates matrix operations over a wide range of lengths and widths.

 ### Directory Structure
 ```bash